Test automation management tools: Compliance with Agile

 Test automation management tools fit Agile Systems Development Life Cycle methodologies.
-In most cases, test automation covers continuous changes in order to minimize manual regression testing.
+In most cases, test automation covers continuous changes to minimize manual regression testing.
 Changes are usually noted by monitoring test log diffs.
 For example, differences in the number of failures signal probable changes either in AUT or in test code (broken test code base, instabilities) or in both.
 Quick notice of changes and unified workflow of results analysis reduces testing costs and increases project quality.

 TDD

 Test-driven development utilizes test automation as the primary driver to rapid and high-quality software production.
 Concepts of green line and thoughtful design are supported with tests before actual coding, assuming there are special tools to track and analyze within TDD process.

 Continuous Integration

 Another test automation practice is continuous integration, which explicitly supposes automated test suites as a final stage upon building, deployment and distributing new versions of software.
 Based on acceptance of test results, a build is declared either as qualified for further testing or rejected.
 Dashboards provide relevant information on all stages of software development including test results.
 However, dashboards do not support comprehensive operations and views for an automation engineer.
 This is another reason for dedicated management tools that can supply high-level data to other project management tools such as test management, issue management and change management.